The Top DaVinci Resolve Keyboard Shortcuts You Need to Know!

 If you have multiple clips stacked in that position, it will target the top clip on either the left or the right.

-Holding Command and hitting down will select the clip below, left will left, right will move right, and so on.
+Holding Command and hitting down will select the clip below, left will move left, right will move right, and so on.
 If you want to select a clip and then move it up or down within your layer stack, that’s simple to do on your keyboard as well.

 Making sure you have a clip selected either using that last keyboard tip or by clicking one you can hold Option and hit up or down to move the clip up or down respectively.
 You can easily do this with your mouse as well, but often if you do want to move up or down within the stack then you want it to be framed perfectly, not to drop out of sync.
 If you do this with the mouse you risk moving it left to right a couple of frames by mistake, and by holding Option and pressing up or down you’re removing that margin of error.